SlaminSammon/denver-os-pa-c/README.md

 ### Due date

-The assignment is due on **Sun, Feb 28, at 23:59 Mountain time**.
+The assignment is due on **Sun, Mar 13, at 23:59 Mountain time**.
 The last commit to your PA1 repository before the deadline will be graded.

 ### Honor code